Undergraduate Financial Aid

 Graduate Admissions will notify the student of any merit eligibility.
 Students seeking additional assistance may apply for loans by submitting the Free Application for Federal Student Aid (FAFSA) online at https://studentaid.gov/h/apply-for-aid/fafsa.
 Each applicant must remember to indicate Wheaton College (school code 001781) as the school to receive the information.
 Federal loan eligibility will not be awarded until this information is received.
 Students must be enrolled and at least half-time to receive a Federal Direct Stafford Loan.

-Students may apply for a Federal Direct Stafford Loan by completing a FAFSA which serves as the loan application.
-If they have been accepted for enrollment in a degree program at Wheaton College Graduate School, and have a current FAFSA on file in the Student Financial Services Office, the loan will be processed.
+Students may apply for Federal Direct Loans by completing a FAFSA which serves as the loan application.
+If they have been accepted for enrollment in a degree program at Wheaton College Graduate School and have a current FAFSA on file in the Student Financial Services Office, the loan will be processed.

-For additional information about Federal Direct Stafford loans for graduate students, please check http://www.wheaton.edu/graduate-school/financial-aid/loans/stafford/
+For additional information about Federal Direct loans for graduate students, please check http://www.wheaton.edu/graduate-school/financial-aid/loans/stafford/

-Internationals must have completed at least two years of full-time Christian service in their national contexts or cross-culturally and be affiliated with a Christian organization, national denomination, or mission agency which will indicate future plans for applicant.
-Billy Graham International Christian Leader Scholarship, Billy Graham International Missionary Scholarship.
+Internationals must have completed at least two years of full-time Christian service in their national contexts or cross-culturally and be affiliated with a Christian organization, national denomination, or mission agency which will indicate future plans for applicant, in order to apply for the Billy Graham International Christian Leader Scholarship, or the Billy Graham International Missionary Scholarship.

 North American Missionaries are U.S. or Canadian citizens who have completed at least two years of overseas service with a recognized mission organization and intend to return to their ministry.
 North American Missionary Scholarship.